RossaMania/RossaMania/README.md

 ## I am a software developer.

 ### What I've done so far.
-- I completed another course on Udemy!
-"C# .NET Core 8 with MS SQL Complete Beginner To Master 2024"
+- I am a Cisco Certified Network Associate as of May 2025!

 ### What I'm working on now.
-- I am working on my CCNA at Tulsa Tech until May 2025!
 - I am learning C#!
 - I am working on full stack projects.
 - I am looking for a job!
 Full-time, part-time, internship!